 Cleaning tips for removing soot and smoke from your walls

 Fires are a frightening thing.
-Whether the fire was in the corner of a room, or an entire floor, we have some tips to help you navigate through the fire damage process.
+Whether the fire was in the corner of a room, or an entire floor, we have some tips to help you navigate through the fire damage restoration process.

 Hire a professional